 You have the opportunity to attend skills development workshops run by expert HR practitioners to acquire practical HR skills, to attend a live employment tribunal case, and to undertake a group project in an organisation to develop teamworking and practical HR and research skills.

-We normally look for a UK bachelor degree with upper second class honours, or the overseas equivalent in any discipline.
+They normally look for a UK bachelor degree with first or upper second class honours, or the overseas equivalent, in any discipline.

-When assessing your academic record we take into account your grade average, position in class, references, and the standing of the institution where you studied your qualification.
-We particularly welcome applicants from institutions of high ranking and repute.
+When assessing your academic record, we take into account your grade average, position in class, references and the standing of the institution where you studied your qualification.
+They particularly welcome applications from institutions of high ranking and repute.